Building a Line Following Robot with TCS34725 RGB Sensor

 }

 The calibration function is one of the most important parts of the code.
-Specifically, when the robot powers on, it performs these steps automatically:
+When the robot powers on, it performs these steps automatically:

 1. Measure the black (dark) value: The robot rotates slightly to the left for 350 ms, positioning the sensor over the dark surface area.
 It then stops and takes a clear-channel reading, which becomes the blackValue.